stephenverderame/cpp_book/src/testing/gdb.md

 # GProf

 GProf is the GNU profiler.
 To use the profiler we must compile with the "-pg" compiler flag.
 See above for how to do that in CMake.
 From there we can simply run the program like normal.
 When execution is finished, a file called `gmon.out` will be generated in the build directory.
-Next, we can simply run the `gprof` tool on this executable which will display a lot of profiler information.
+Next, we can simply run the `gprof` tool on this executable which will display a lot of information.
 So you probably want to redirect the output to a log file.

 ```
 gprof [<options>] <path to exe> gmon.out [> <log file name>]